 Uh Oh.
 I Haven’t Been Doing Tummy Time!
 What Can I Do?

 Don’t panic!
 If several months have passed since you brought your bundle of joy home and you’ve only just heard about tummy time, don’t freak out.
 Consider this your first parenting oopsie, and correct it and move on.
-You certainly haven’t caused irreparable damage in your babe, and there is a simple solution.
+You certainly haven’t caused irreparable damage to your babe, and there is a simple solution.
 Just start scheduling some tummy time each day, and before you know it, you’ll hardly remember a time without it.

 If you notice a flat spot beginning to form on the back of your baby’s noggin, mention it to the pediatrician.